 The basic rule is to avoid cotton and dress in something that dries quickly.
 Dress in layers, as this is going to help you adjust properly to the weather conditions.
 Besides your regular t-shirts, don’t forget to take long sleeve shirts to prevent your skin from burning as the sun’s rays have a really strong effect in higher altitudes.
 Bodywarmers, wind and water stopper jacket and pants, cap and head warmer, gloves, shorts, underwear, socks, and towels are basic clothing you should need.

 A pair of well-broken hiking shoes preferably waterproof is the greatest asset for a comfortable journey.
 A pair of light slippers should serve the purpose of easing your feet while resting in the lodge.

 Breakfast, lunch, and dinner are readily available in a lodge or tea houses as a la carte and set meals in most places.
 Carrying energy bars like snickers along with snacks and electrolytes would be a great idea to avoid the low of glucose in your body when in times of need.

 Taking water purification tablets, filters or devices is also advisable to avoid unwanted sickness from water borne diseases.
 Carry enough water to keep you turgid during the trek.
 Dehydration is the most common cause of altitude sickness.
 Nalgene or metal water bottles should serve the purpose.

-First aid, hygiene and sun protection:
+First aid, Hygiene, and Sun Protection:

 A map would be helpful even if you are traveling with your guide.
-Besides this, small items like headlamp, Swiss army knife, nail clipper, trekking poles, an umbrella, extra camera battery and memory card should be taken.
+Besides this, small items like a headlamp, Swiss army knife, nail clipper, trekking poles, an umbrella, extra camera battery, and memory card should be taken.
 On a noisy evening, earplugs would be of great help, especially if you plan to start your walk early the next day.